 clearanceLevel: 'public' | 'internal' | 'confidential' | 'restricted';

-delegatedBy?: string; // Original user if agent is acting on behalf
+delegatedBy?: string; // Original user when the agent acts on someone's behalf

 }